 Renounce, For the grace of God has appeared for the salvation of all men, training us to renounce irreligion and worldly passions, and to live sober, upright, and godly lives in this world … (vv.
 11, 12)

 God binds himself to us in water, blood, and Spirit; this is the import of Baptism.
-Perhaps as infants a Godparent spoke our assent to the verities of the catholic faith; and appropriate to guardians on our behalf, they renounced Satan and his ways.
+Perhaps as infants a Godparent spoke our assent to the verities of the catholic faith; and appropriate to guardians, they renounced Satan and his ways on our behalf.

 Baptism’s new “begetting from above” (Jn.
 3:3, 7) reverses our former allegiance to sin (Ps.
 51: 5, 6) and “the kings of the earth [who] set themselves, and the [heavenly] rulers [who] take counsel together, against the LORD and against his Anointed” (Ps.
 2:2).

 Baptism enrolls us into a different registry.
 At birth we inherited rebellion against our Creator.
-By God’s action in water and Word we are restored to sonship, freed from the rule of this “world’s prince”.
+By God’s action in water and Word we are restored to sonship, freed from the rule of the world’s self-proclaimed “prince”.

 So pervasive is our alignment with sin, that apart from Divine intervention, we are incapable of effecting, or even desiring release.
 We are born into Adam’s flesh, destined to an enthrallment against the Lord.

 Captured in sin’s nature we come into the world no better off than the enslaved Hebrews in Egypt.
 God sent Moses for their rescue; though born a Hebrew, Moses lived outside of Pharaoh’s capture.
 Likewise, God sent Jesus, a man like us in all but sin, out of heaven for our rescue.